Watch Our Explainer Video: Thrive 101

 In round one of our two-phase process, applicants tell us about themselves, including academics, finances, interests, and aspirations.

-Yes, Thrive Scholars accepts and supports students in our core program who are interested in any major.
+Yes, Thrive Scholars accepts and supports students in our Core Pathway who are interested in any major.
 In addition to our core program components, we also have two specialized tailored programs for high school juniors interested in STEM or Law.
-The STEM and Law tracks provide Scholars with the supports needed to thrive specifically in these careers.
+The STEM and Law pathways provide Scholars with the supports needed to thrive specifically in these careers.
 If you are interested in STEM or Law, learn more about our specific support here.

 Connect with us on our social media pages to keep up with all things Thrive Scholars!